 Instructions

 - Bring vegetable stock to a boil.
 Measure couscous into a large salad bowl or serving bowl.
-When vegetable stock boils, pour over couscous, stir, then place a large plate on top of the bowl and set aside for 5 minutes.
+When vegetable stock boils, pour over couscous, stir, then place a large plate on top of the bowl and set aside for 5 minutes.1 Cup Couscous, 1 ¼ Cups Vegetable Stock

-- Fluff the couscous with a fork, then add tomatoes, sliced onion, diced peaches, lemon juice, olive oil and a pinch of salt and pepper to the bowl and toss to combine.
-If making ahead or time, transfer to a container with a tight fitting lid at this stage and place into the refrigerator.
-And then, proceed with the next steps just before serving.
+- Fluff the couscous with a fork, then add tomatoes, diced nectarine, sliced onion, lemon juice, olive oil and a pinch of salt and pepper to the bowl and toss to combine.
+If making ahead of time, transfer to a container with a tight fitting lid at this stage and place into the refrigerator.
+Proceed with the next step just before serving.1 Cup Cherry Tomatoes, Halved, 1 Large Nectarine, pit removed, and diced into ½ inch pieces, ¼ Medium Red Onion, thinly sliced, 2 tablespoon Lemon Juice, 2 tablespoon Extra Virgin Olive Oil, Salt and Pepper to Taste

-- When readt to serve, add arugula, avocado and basil and toss to combine.
-Serve.
+- When ready to serve, add arugula, avocado and basil and toss to combine.
+Serve.3 Cups Baby Arugula, 1 Medium Avocado, diced, ½ Cup Basil, thinly sliced